Thursday, 16 April 2020

 The following is the test of the report by Mr B. Couston, one of the two engineers appointed by the City Council to report on the Dunedin Water Supply.

-Two creeks further down is are Nichol's Creek and Mount Cargill Creek, both good streams at their interrsection with the Leith; but as it would be necessary to extend pipe lines up both creeks to the level of Morrison's Creek intake, to enable the supplies to be taken it conjointly with that supply, and necessary also to acquire the freehold, whilst indicating the source from which temporary relief might be obtained, I do not recommend their permanent taking, unless a supply from an outside source is ruled out, particularly as I recognise that the limit has been reached to which the Leith can be deprived of its waters lower down. -Evening Star, 9/9/1920.
+Two creeks further down are Nichol's Creek and Mount Cargill Creek, both good streams at their intersection with the Leith; but as it would be necessary to extend pipe lines up both creeks to the level of Morrison's Creek intake, to enable the supplies to be taken it conjointly with that supply, and necessary also to acquire the freehold, whilst indicating the source from which temporary relief might be obtained, I do not recommend their permanent taking, unless a supply from an outside source is ruled out, particularly as I recognise that the limit has been reached to which the Leith can be deprived of its waters lower down. -Evening Star, 9/9/1920.

 BEREAVEMENT NOTICES.